 3. Electric Control Failure

-The most common electrical control failures are:
+The most common electrical control failures that make an air conditioner not to work are:

 - Loose wires

 From vibration, age or thermal expansion, wiring at terminal strips can loosen, causing electrical short circuits or power disruption.

 Fuses can be confusing, but their amperage matters.
 If you tried to repair a problem yourself by replacing a fuse, you may have put in one that is rated too small for the power needs of the AC component.

 Accumulating dust can interfere with a fuse’s correct operation.
 With the power off, vacuum the fuse panel and around the blades touching each fuse end.

 A capacitor in an AC system is a bit like a battery, providing a sudden surge of power for start-up or to keep the parts running.
 A bad capacitor can interrupt proper operation and make your system unreliable.

 Unusual issues include repeated tripping of the circuit breaker, indicating a major malfunction in your central air conditioning system and for it to no longer work.
 Leave it off and call for professional help.
 Another rare issue, after a Valley electrical storm, is a power outage that requires you to reset the circuit breaker for your AC, or minor flooding that overwhelms or short-circuits the outdoor condenser.